 “The team at Drakes really wanted to highlight South Australian products,” sayer says.
 “They have been incredibly supportive, working with us to develop this project from the initial idea to rolling it out.
 You can now walk into any Drakes supermarket and if there’s a ticket that says ‘SA Made and Owned’, you know it is.”

 John-Paul Drake, Director of Drakes Supermarkets, says customers had been asking for it to be made easier to identify locally made and owned products on supermarket shelves.

 “We’re proud to have worked with Food SA to make this happen,” he says.
 “Supporting local means keeping the money in our great state.
 By buying a locally made and owned product, you’re helping to create more opportunities right here on your home ground.”

-Food South Australia supports consumer-facing campaigns for local products through programs such as Eat Local SA, which focuses on food service venues heroing South Australian produce, and I Choose SA, which covers all sectors of business.
-An online marketplace supporting South Australian food producers has also been developed.
+For more on SA Made and Owned head to foodsouthaustralia.com.au.
+Food SA supports consumer-facing campaigns for local products through the Eat Local SA program, which focuses on foodservice venues heroing SA produce.
+I Choose SA covers all sectors of business.
+An online marketplace supporting SA food producers has also been developed.